 $ s3cmd get s3://_bucket_name_/malware/samples/43*.gz

-Don’t hesitate to contact me or email@example.com if you experience any difficulties.
+Don’t hesitate to contact us at email@example.com if you experience any difficulties.

 Co-Founder, Malware Patrol